qutip/qutip/doc/guide/heom/bosonic.rst

 where ``steady_state`` is the steady state of the system and ``steady_ados`` if the steady state of the full hierarchy.
-The ADO states are described more fully in :ref:`heom-ado-states`.
+The ADO states are described more fully in :ref:`heom-determining-currents` and :class:`~qutip.nonmarkov.heom.HierarchyADOsState`.

 Matsubara Terminator